GoC-Spending/contracts-data-web/content/category/4_medical.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-The Government of Canada spent an estimated \$2.2B in 2021-2022 on medical contracts.
+The Government of Canada spent an estimated **\$2.2B in 2021-2022** on medical contracts.

+Across 9,923 contracts active since the start of the 2017-2018 fiscal year, 1,550 have at least one amendment (16%).
+Of contracts with amendments, the average increase in dollar value was 243% and the average number of amendments was 2.03.
+Cumulatively these amendments represent an increase of \$2.7B over the original contract values.

+The average contract duration was 0.86 years, and the average contract value (not including contracts under \$10k) was \$1.0M.
+The longest contract was 13.01 years.
+The largest contract by value (including amendments) was \$995.6M.

 {{< /entity_summary >}}

 ## Vendors